-Sample Eating Disorder Meal Plans
+New Sample Eating Disorder Recovery Meal Plans COMING SOON…

 If you are looking for an anorexic recovery meal plan, recovering bulimic meal plan, binge eating recovery meal plan or any other eating disorder recovery meal plans, you have come to the right place!

-Eating disorder recovery meal plans should ideally be designed by a Registered Dietician (RD), which you can incorporate into your treatment plan.
+Eating disorder recovery meal plans should ideally be designed by a Registered Dietitian (RD), which you can incorporate into your treatment plan.
 The RD should be able to assess your current nutritional situation as well as your lifestyle and preferences and be able to create a customized recovering meal plan for you.
-Dieticians take into consideration lots of factors such as individual nutritional needs, weight, exercise level, lifestyle, food preferences, etc. when they are designing your meal plan.
+Dietitians take into consideration lots of factors such as individual nutritional needs, weight, exercise level, lifestyle, food preferences, etc. when they are designing your meal plan.

 Therefore, these Eating Disorder Meal Plans are simply samples of what your meal plan could look like.
 Your nutritional needs could be very different from these meal plans shown here.
 You should only begin a meal plan under supervision of your treatment team of medical doctors, alternative medicine practitioners, and/or nutritional counsel such as a Registered Dietician.